FOSS in Developing Countries

 Don’t get me wrong; Linux is a godsend in many other contexts.
 Just not in this particular one.

 Geeks are, of course, thrilled to use Linux anywhere in the world.
 There’s a thriving community of Linux users all across Latin America.
-But by and large, the (admittedly more significant) non-geek part of the population would instead install pirated commercial software and run it on a virus-laden laptop with an illegal copy of Windows than take the time to move to Linux.
-It’s a fact.
+But by and large, the (admittedly larger) non-geek portion of the world’s population would instead install pirated commercial software and run it on a virus-laden laptop with an illegal copy of Windows than take the time to move to Linux.
+This is a fact.

 Even with Wine or Darling, running Windows (respectively, Mac) software on Linux boxes is almost impossible.
-Why use Linux when you can just run Windows or macOS directly for free?
-In concrete terms, for most of the planet, in those contexts, not much.
+Why use Linux when you can just run pirated Windows or macOS software for free?
+In concrete terms, for most of the planet, in those contexts, there’s no reason to use Linux.